survivejs/react-book/manuscript/02_developing_with_webpack.md

 `if(TARGET === 'start' || !TARGET) {` provides a default in case we're running Webpack outside of npm.

 If you run the development build now using `npm start`, Webpack will generate sourcemaps.
 Webpack provides many different ways to generate them as discussed in the [official documentation](https://webpack.github.io/docs/configuration.html#devtool).
 In this case, we're using `eval-source-map`.
 It builds slowly initially, but it provides fast rebuild speed and yields real files.

+W> If `new webpack.HotModuleReplacementPlugin()` is added twice to the plugins declaration, Webpack will return `Uncaught RangeError: Maximum call stack size exceeded` while hot loading!

 Faster development specific options such as `cheap-module-eval-source-map` and `eval` produce lower quality sourcemaps.
 Especially `eval` is fast and is the most suitable for large projects.